-If you feel the need or if you or a family member has a health problem or a psychosocial problem, you can consult a health or social services professional, even during the pandemic.
+Even during the pandemic, you can consult a health or social services professional if you feel the need or if you or a family member has a health problem or a psychosocial problem.

 It is especially important to continue your health or psychosocial follow-up if you or a family member have:

-- a chronic disease (e.g., diabetes, cardiovascular disease, hypertension, degenerative disease, etc.);
+- a chronic disease (e.g., diabetes, cardiovascular disease, high blood pressure, degenerative disease, etc.);

 - a mental health condition (e.g., depression, anxiety disorder, etc.);

 - or any other disease, condition or situation that requires regular follow-up with a health or social services professional.

 Where to consult if you have a family doctor